Hurricane Kate (1985): Meteorological history

 Before the formation of Hurricane Kate, a ridge was located across the southeastern United States for much of the autumn of 1985; concurrently, a major trough persisted across the western portion of the country.
-As a result, weather conditions across the Gulf of Mexico and western Atlantic Ocean in November were more typical of the pattern in late September, including sea surface temperatures of 81 °F (27 °C).
+As a result, weather conditions across the Gulf of Mexico and western Atlantic Ocean in November were more typical of a pattern in late September, including sea surface temperatures of 81 °F (27 °C).
 On November 13, a weak tropical wave began interacting with a trough to the northeast of the Lesser Antilles.
 It gradually organized due to the favorable conditions, and on November 15, a Hurricane Hunters flight into the area indicated the development of a tropical cyclone.
 As gale-force winds were already present, the system was immediately declared Tropical Storm Kate, about 240 miles (385 km) northeast of San Juan, Puerto Rico.

 With a ridge to its north, Kate tracked westward after developing, and an upper-level low developed to the southwest of the storm.
 The combination of the two provided favorable outflow, allowing Kate to quickly intensify.
 On November 16, the storm attained hurricane status while moving through the southeastern Bahamas.
 After continued strengthening, Kate made landfall at 0600 UTC on November 19 over north-central Cuba with a well-defined eye.
 When it moved ashore, Kate had a pressure of 967 mbar and winds of about 110 mph.
 The hurricane maintained its well-defined eye while moving across northern Cuba, and about 12 hours after making landfall, it emerged into the southeastern Gulf of Mexico just east of Havana.
 Over the next 24 hours, Kate re-intensified off the southwest coast of Florida as it passed about 85 mi (135 km) southwest of Key West.
 On November 20, the Hurricane Hunters observed winds as strong as 125 mph (200 km/h), and a buoy recorded a gust of 136 mph; this was the highest recorded wind gust from a buoy in the Gulf of Mexico until Hurricane Lili in 2002.
 Based on these observations, it was estimated that Kate attained peak winds of about 120 mph around 1200 UTC on November 20.